yzz127/osdev/README.md

 * bit 2: the processor was running in user-mode (1), or kernel-mode (0)
 * bit 3: the fault was caused by reserved bits being overwritten (1)
 * bit 4: the fault occurred during an instruction fetch (1)

+Sysfs is a virtual filesystem that the Linux kernel uses to export information about kernel objects to processes running in user space.
+As a virtual filesystem, sysfs is an in-memory filesystem that is mounted at /sys

 ## References and Further Reading
 * http://www.osdever.net/bkerndev/index.php